New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 Find the correct RSS feed URL

-The first step of accessing data via RSS is constructing the appropriate RSS feed URL.
+The first step is constructing the appropriate RSS feed URL.
 Here is the base format:

 https://news.google.com/rss/search?q=your+search+term

-I’ve found that being specific with your search terms yields better news results.
-For example “electric vehicle batteries” will give you more focused content than just “electric vehicles” when you scrape Google for specific news articles.
+Replace "your+search+term" with keywords (use + sign for spaces).
+Being specific with your search terms yields better news results: "electric vehicle batteries" will return more focused content than just "electric vehicles."

 Use these parameters to further refine your search results: